 To assist low-income seniors in New Brunswick, the government offers an annual benefit to qualifying applicants.
 Applications for the 2021 Low-income Seniors' Benefit will be available on April 1.

 IMPORTANT: As a result of COVID-19, and to support physical distancing measures, eligible New Brunswickers are strongly encouraged to apply online, or print the application, complete it and mail it to Finance and Treasury Board, Revenue Administration Division, PO Box 1900, Fredericton, N.B., E3B 5G4.

 Application forms are also available at Service New Brunswick centres.

-To qualify for the 2016 annual benefit of $400 the applicant must have been a resident of New Brunswick on December 31, 2015 and a recipient of a benefit under the Old Age Security Act (Canada), notably:
+To be eligible for the $400 benefit, a person must have been a resident of New Brunswick on Dec.
+31, 2020, and have received one of the following federal benefits under the Old Age Security Act:

-- The Federal Guaranteed Income Supplement (GIS) during 2015 (must be 65 years or older) or
+- Guaranteed Income Supplement (65 years or older)

 Where both spouses receive the GIS and reside in the same household, only one $400.00 benefit will be granted.
 However, where spouses live separately (for example, one residing in a nursing home), both will be eligible for the benefit.

 More information about the program, and on how to apply, is available from Finance and Treasury Board, Revenue Administration Division, at 1-800-669-7070.

 If you do not currently receive the GIS or one of the other federal benefits and would like more information, please contact the federal Department of Human Resources and Skills Development Canada at:

 1-800-277-9914 for service in English, or 1-800-277-9915 for service in French.